PoemaIX/KSKB-IX/docs/index-en.md

         * Do not transit any routes received from `RS Transitable` which contains `(199594:65530:7)` community.
         * Add community `(199594:65530:7)` before exporting routes to RS Transitable.
         * Add [AS-KSKB-IX-RS2](https://apps.db.ripe.net/db-web-ui/lookup?source=RIPE&type=as-set&key=AS-KSKB-IX-RS2) to your AS-SET.
 It contains RS2 connected downstreams only.
-        * Transit Sponsers can refuse transit to specific users by tagging routes with `(199594:0:AS number)` and reject corresponding routes.
+        * Transit Sponsors can refuse transit to specific users by tagging routes with `(199594:0:AS number)` and reject corresponding routes.
 * RS Chaos
     * AS199594
     * Does not have any filter: `import all; export all`;